CirroBuild/FrostiDocs/docs/get-started/binaries.md

   Get QuestDB page.
 ---

-This guide shows how to install and use QuestDB from the binaries.
+This page describes how to install and use QuestDB via binaries.
 QuestDB comes with a script `questdb.sh` for Linux/FreeBSD and an executable `questdb.exe` for Windows.
 If you are looking for macOS, please check our [Homebrew](/docs/get-started/homebrew/) section.

 ## Download